icopy-site/awesome-cn/docs/awesome/awesome-naming.md

 - [Computer virus](https://en.wikipedia.org/wiki/Computer_virus) - A computer program that self replicates by _infecting_ other computer programs similar to the behavior of biological viruses.
 - [Cyber hygiene](https://digitalguardian.com/blog/what-cyber-hygiene-definition-cyber-hygiene-benefits-best-practices-and-more) - Steps and practices that users should take to maintain system health and improve online security.
 - [Honeypot](https://en.wikipedia.org/wiki/Honeypot_(computing)) - Part of a system meant to look like an attractive target but actually helps detect and deflect attackers.
+- [Phishing](https://en.wikipedia.org/wiki/Phishing) - Refers to the use of lures to "fish" for sensitive information.
 - [Phoning home](https://en.wikipedia.org/wiki/Phoning_home) - When a system (e.g. stolen computer) secretly reports back to a third party other than the current possessor.
 The name is a reference to the movie E.T.
 - [Sandbox](https://en.wikipedia.org/wiki/Sandbox_(computer_security)) - A safe and isolated environment to test unverified programs that may contain malicious code.
+- [Spear phishing](https://en.wikipedia.org/wiki/Phishing#Spear_phishing) - A targeted, personal phishing attack to trick a specific individual or organization into believing that they are legitimate
 - [Trojan horse](https://en.wikipedia.org/wiki/Trojan_horse_(computing)) - Malware which misleads users of its true intent.
 The term is derived from the Ancient Greek story of the deceptive Trojan Horse.

 ## Machine Learning and Artificial Intelligence